Kotlin/multiplatform-library-template/README.md

     1. If you don't need an Android support delete the [`android` section](library/build.gradle.kts#L37-L43)
 1. - [ ] Edit [build targets you need](library/build.gradle.kts#L9-L21)

-At this stage you given you have everything setup to work with Kotlin Multiplatform the project shoud be buildable (but you might need to provide actual starting values for platforms you need).
+At this stage you have everything setup to work with Kotlin Multiplatform the project should be buildable (but you might need to provide actual starting values for platforms you need).

 ## How do I make it build on GitHub Actions?